dsor-isr/cais/app/README.md

 ## extract_plot_names.py

 Whenever a profile is created, a modal pops up with two dropdowns to select which drivers and plots that profile should be able to see.
-Within the app itself, that list should be defined something like this
+Within the app itself, that list should be defined something like this:
 ```
 dcc.Dropdown(
     id='create profile plots dropdown',